Simre1/missing-semester-project/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can preview the production build with `npm run preview` or start it in production with `node build/index.js`.
+If you are having issues with PhantomJS when running `node build/index.js`, use `OPENSSL_CONF=/dev/null node build/index.js`!